 - Add the pasta shells and stir well.
 I cook them for about 8 minutes, stirring occasionally, but times differ between brands.
 When I use gluten free shells they take about 5 minutes.
 Don’t be guided by the cooking time on the packet; the shells must be slightly under cooked as they will finish cooking when heated in the oven.

-- Whilst de-frosting, the spinach will have released some water.
-Gently press with your finger tips and, holding the spinach in place, tip off the excess liquid that has accumulated in the bowl.
+- To defrost the spinach, I remove it from its packet and empty it into a bowl.
+When defrosted, the spinach will have released some water.
+Hold the spinach in place and tip off the excess liquid that has accumulated in the bowl.

 Assembling the Shells

 - Preheat oven to 180 Degrees C (350 F).